dalnk/chat-webui/README.md

 Alpaca now runs on android! its slow but useable

-Ideally supporting Vicuña and StableLM lm
+Ideally supporting Vicuña and StableLM.
+Theres a working version using webgpu here: https://mlc.ai/web-llm/